TSM540/final_project_daar/README.md

     -   Compares each book with all other books using the Jaccard distance function.
     -   When the distance is below the threshold (indicating similarity), connects books as neighbors.
     -   Creates bi-directional neighbor relationships in the database.
+    - Creates an index table mapping each keyword id, to its book id, and with its occurence, the index table is created for each language eg `keywordbook_${language}`

 #### 2.3.
 Jaccard Similarity